Arguggi/HyperMedia-Applications/README.md

 # Database access

 For security reasons the variables needed to connect to the database are provided by apache on my server, so that nothing is stored on git/github.

-In order to use your credentials change the WEBSITE/php/\*.php files, in particular this line:
+In order to use your local database import the biggym.sql file and then change the `WEBSITE/php/\*.php` files, in particular this line:

 `$mysqli = new mysqli(getenv("mysqli_default_host"), getenv("mysqli_default_user"),getenv("mysqli_default_pw"),getenv("mysqli_default_table"));`